dabrahmbhatt/Product-Analysis-and-Recommendation/README.md

 jupyter notebook
 ```

-Open the `Product_Performance_Analysis.ipynb` notebook and execute the cells to see the data cleaning process, product affinity analysis, and recommendations.
+Open the `Product_P&A.ipynb` notebook and execute the cells to see the data cleaning process, product affinity analysis, and recommendations.

 ### **Main Steps:**